needful0612/network_attack_detection/README.md

 ```

 #### Hardware Requirements
-**Dataset Size**: This project utilizes the full Kitsune Network Attack dataset, which is significantly larger than standard Kaggle samples (~GBs of raw CSV data).
+**Dataset Size**: This project utilizes the Kitsune Network Attack datasets(Mirai & OS_SCAN), which is significantly larger than standard Kaggle samples (~GBs of raw CSV data).
 Ensure you have at least 10GB of free disk space.

 **GPU Acceleration**: The **train.py** script utilizes Polars with GPU support.
  - **Linux/Windows (WSL2)**: Requires an NVIDIA GPU with CUDA 12+ for acceleration.